-Lately, I’m loving big, delicious sandwiches full of meats, cheeses and “slaws”.
+Lately, illness I’m loving big, story delicious sandwiches full of meats, cheeses and “slaws”.
 I tried looking up the definition of a slaw, but all I got was “sliced cabbage”, which isn’t really what I had in mind.
 Here’s my definition.
 Slaw (n.): A crunchy mix of thinly sliced vegetables and herbs, dressed with mayonnaise or vinaigrette, and usually served as a side or topping with a sandwich.
 There.
 I feel better.
 Now I can use the term slaw as loosely as I have been and we can get back to talking about the sandwich.

 I like to think of this sandwich as a transition meal between Summer and Fall.
 The fennel and basil make it taste Summer-fresh, but the green apple definitely says Fall.
 The rest of the sandwich is a neat little stack of prosciutto, Saint Albray Cheese — a creamy, Brie-like, spicy cheese — and the slaw.
 It was perfectly simple, a nice balance between meat and cheese and vegetables, and absolutely delicious!